amosavian/FileProvider/README.md

 For now this providers are supported:

-**LocalFileProvider :** a wrapper for NSFileManager with some additions like searching and reading a portion of file
+**LocalFileProvider :** a wrapper for `NSFileManager` with some additions like searching and reading a portion of file

 **WebDAVFileProvider :** WebDAV protocol is usual file transmission system on Macs

-**SMBFileProvider :** SMB/CIFS and SMB2/3 are file and printer sharing protocol which is originated from Windows and SMB2/3 is now replacing AFP protocol on MacOS too.
-I Implemented data types and some basic functions but main interface is not implemented yet!
+**SMBFileProvider :** SMB/CIFS and SMB2/3 are file and printer sharing protocol which is originated from Windows and SMB2/3 is now replacing AFP protocol on MacOS.
+I Implemented data types and some basic functions but *main interface is not implemented yet!*

 **DropboxFileProvider :** not implemented yet!